ProtoSebastian/py-assembler/README.md

 It's defined as how many bits your ROM stores at each address. so:

 The word should be set as the amount of bits your machine's ROM stores at any address.
 If it stores/reads 2 bytes for every address, a word should be defined as 16 bits, if 1 byte, a word should be defined as 8 bits.
-If it's set wrong, the instructions and DB data will be at the wrong addresses.
-Further, DB data might be assembled in an undesired way, like the case in [Specifics of directives \> DB directive](#specifics-db).
+If it's set wrong, the instructions and DW data will be at the wrong addresses.
+Further, DW data might be assembled in an undesired way, like the case in [Specifics of directives \> DW directive](#specifics-dw).

 <a id="squeezing">[Squeezing]</a>
 Squeezing means that the output's lines are replaced with an asterisk '\*' if the lines are repeating.